-How many times have you told someone that you will be praying for them and then you forget to do so?
-At least I know I used to forget a lot.
-I, therefore, came to the realization that I needed a way to remember to pray for people.
-For that matter, I needed to better organize my war room prayers in general.
-I have found that one of the simplest ways to remember is to keep a prayer journal.
+Do you often forget to pray for people?
+I was in the same boat.
+I used to forget a lot.
+To remain faithful to others’ prayer requests, I needed a way to remind myself of who and what to pray for.
+I needed a better way to organize my war room prayers.
+I found that one of the simplest ways to remember was to keep a prayer journal.
 For the tech savvy prayer warriors, I have good news.
 There are prayer apps out there that will help you do just that!

 The Apps I Use to Organize My Prayer Life